ktonon/cog/README.markdown

 Get it
 ------

-From a terminal
+Install the [cog gem](https://rubygems.org/gems/cog) from a terminal

 ```bash
 $ gem install cog
 ```

-or in your Gemfile
+or place this in your Gemfile

 ```ruby
 gem "cog", "~> 0.1.1"